codicevitae/python-pi/Week_5/README.md

 Powerpoint [here](https://1drv.ms/p/s!AlitrBXgrF2Biukd1fh8y0JKBWpAcA?e=nHzyxZ).

 ## Goals & Objectives

-The goal of this lesson is to understand what a loop is in programming, when a loop is an appropriate tool for solving a programming problem, and the syntax for implementing an "indefinite" loop in Python using the ```while``` construct.
+The goal of this lesson is to understand what a loop is in programming, when a loop is an appropriate tool for solving a programming problem, and the syntax for implementing an "indefinite" loop in Python using the `while` construct.

 Specifically:

-- The students will understand the anatomy of an ```indefinite loop``` (aka, the ```while loop```)
+- The student will understand the anatomy of a `loop` in programming

+- The student will understand the difference between a `definite loop` and an `indefinite loop`

-- The students will understand the what a loop invariant is how it helps ensuring the correcness of a loop
+- The student learn how to apply the pattern of an indefinite loop to validate user input

-- The student will learn what an ```infinite loop``` is, will be to identify situations that cause one, and learn a couple "good ideas" for avoiding creating one.
+- The student will learn what an `infinite loop` is, will be to identify situations that cause one, and learn a couple "good ideas" for avoiding creating one.

 ## Lesson

 *These concepts will be given interactively, via whiteboard/projector.
 Students can take notes during the discussion.
 Estimated time ~15 minutes.*

 ### Loop introduction